signag/Hybrid-Car-Consumption-Monitor/README.md

 Monitoring the charging process requires a charging system with an interface through which access to the current charging power is available.

-In the current setup, a Volkswagen VW Passat GTE (model 2018) is charged through a normal power outlet.
+In the current setup, a Volkswagen VW Passat GTE (model 2018) is exclusively charged through a normal power outlet.
 A smart plug [Fritz!DECT210](https://en.avm.de/products/smart-home/fritzdect-210/) is used in connection with a [Fritz!Box](https://en.avm.de/products/fritzbox/) to track the charging power over time.

+External charging without automatic access to charging data is currently not considered but could be included using the available data structures.

 ### 2. Access to Live Car Data